pierogis/pierogis/docs/menu.rst

 ``--height`` width to capture; decimal for relative to input height    ``None``  ``float``, ``int`` ``--aspect`` aspect ratio; ignored if ``height`` and ``width`` present ``None``  ``float``
 ============ ========================================================= ========= ====================

+The following table explains the x,y coordinates (the last 4 columns) of the cropped output's bottom left and top right corners for each set of inputs.

+0,0 corresponds to the left,bottom of an image and a larger x,y coordinate indicates toward the right,top of the image.
+If you are reading this you are a champion.

+.. csv-table:: Crop Examples
+   :file: crop_table.csv
+   :header-rows: 1

 See: :py:class:`~pyrogis.kitchen.menu.crop_filling.CropFilling`